AdamRuffner/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    - .map will return an array of the same length
+    - .forEach will only return what its being asked (no undefines like map)

 2. Explain the difference between a callback and a higher order function.

+    - callback is a function being passed into another function as a parameter and is ran inside the function it was passed into.
+    - HOF recieves a function as argument and can return a function.

 3. What is closure?

+    - Where the code stops and looks back to the parent for the given information.

 4. Describe the four rules of the 'this' keyword.

+  - .call - will invoke the function, and you pass in the arguments one at a time.
+  -  .apply - will invoke the function, have to pass arguments as an array.
+  - .bind - similar to call but does NOT invoke the function, and returns a function
+  - new - constructs a new object abd 'this' points to the new object that is created

 5. Why do we need super() in an extended class?

+    - it refers to the parent class and accesses the parents properties and methods..
+Inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.